MicrosoftDocs/Viva/Viva/glint/setup/attribute-fundamentals.md

 Attributes are data about the people in your organization.
 Attributes are used to convert feedback into insightful and action-oriented intelligence to improve employee engagement and achieve business goals.

 Attribute column headers (labels) are unique to your organization.
 For example, your HR information system (HRIS) may include "Employee ID," while another company has "Work ID."
-The labels in Viva Glint guidance are for example purposes only.
+The labels in Viva Glint guidance are examples only.
 Choose name labels that match your organization's HRIS.

 ## Standard attribute types

-- **Required attributes**: These are required fields for each user in your Employee Data File.
+- **Required attributes**: These fields are required for each user in your Employee Data File.
 - **Recommended attributes**: Custom data for your organization that can include fields that are converted into derived values (or buckets), like Tenure.

 >[!NOTE]